-4.7 Criminal activity
+5.7 Criminal activity

 - apartment break-in

-- basement break-in

 - graffiti

 - ruining and destruction of property

 damage to property

 - Supervising general cleanliness and order, and intervening actively in shortcomings. - Cleanliness and order are a part of safety. - Inspecting the adequacy of the lighting and performing necessary actions to fix the situation. - Entrance doors should be maintained and systems limiting access should be installed. - Marking and photographing of valuables. - Graffiti and other smudges and smears should be cleaned without delay.